Arthur Chu: Debut and championship

 Chu made his debut as a contestant on the January 28, 2014, episode of Jeopardy!, winning $37,200 in his first game.
 In the next episode the following day, Chu made a Final Jeopardy! wager that caused him to tie fellow contestant Carolyn Collins.
-Chu claimed that he made the decision to wager for a tie not out of kindness but because of the advice of 2003 College champion Keith Williams, who claims that game theory favors wagering for a tie over the more common practice of wagering to win by a dollar.
+Chu claimed that he made the decision to wager for a tie not out of kindness, but because of the advice of 2003 College champion Keith Williams, who claims that game theory favors wagering for a tie over the more common practice of wagering to win by a dollar.
 Chu defeated Collins on the January 30 episode.

 After a three-week airtime break, Chu became eligible for the Tournament of Champions on February 24 when he won for the fifth time; his total winnings were $123,600.
 Two days later, Chu became the ninth biggest all-time Jeopardy! winner, with a total of $180,000.
 The next day, he jumped to third, with a total of $238,200.

 Chu won his eleventh and final game on March 11, bringing his total to $297,200.
 His streak ended the next day when he was defeated by Diana Peloquin.
 Chu ended up in third place after losing his entire score in Final Jeopardy!, and his third-place earnings of $1,000 brought his ultimate winnings to $298,200.
 This put Chu at third place on the list of all-time highest-earning Jeopardy! champions, behind Ken Jennings and David Madden.
 He also held the third-longest winning streak in the series' history, behind the same two gentlemen.

-Chu's 11-show winning streak was later passed by Julia Collins (20 wins in 2014), Matt Jackson (13, 2015), Seth Wilson (12, 2016), Austin Rogers (12, 2017), James Holzhauer (32, 2019), Jason Zuffranieri (19, 2019), Matt Amodio (38, 2021), Amy Schneider (40, 2021–22), Mattea Roach (23, 2022), Ryan Long (16, 2022), and Cris Pannullo (21, 2022) pushing Chu's streak to the fourteenth-longest in Jeopardy! history (tied with Jonathan Fisher).
-Collins, Jackson, Rogers, Holzhauer, Zuffranieri, Amodio, Schneider, Roach, Long, and Pannullo also surpassed Chu's total winnings, pushing Chu to thirteenth place in all-time regular play earnings.

 After his initial appearance on the show, Chu competed in the 2014 Jeopardy!
 Tournament of Champions, where he finished second to Ben Ingram, an IT consultant from South Carolina.
 Chu won $100,000 for his second-place finish, bringing his overall winnings to $398,200.